gasparl/tidystats-Google-Docs-add-in/README.md

 ### Installation

+Later on, the add-in is to be published and available among the official Google add-ins for easy installation.
+For now, it can only be installed "manually", as follows.

 **1.** Make sure you are running at least [Node.js](https://nodejs.org/en/download/) v10 and `npm` v6.

 **2.** You need to enable the Google Apps Script API.
 You can do that via [script.google.com/home/usersettings](https://script.google.com/home/usersettings).